FoxLisk/alttp-notes/my_todos.md

 Things I intend to get to, but have not yet started.
 Subject to change and reporioritization.

 - [ ] Live room timings - a feature for Fox Construct to track and display room times during live speedruns, similar to the FunToon feature.
-- [ ] Stream Guide - an update to EvilAsh's ancient, outdated guide on setting up your stream

 # Considering